All enquiries should be directed to the Central Enrolment Officer:

 Parents will be notified in writing by the kindergarten of placement by early September in the year prior to the year of attendance at kindergarten.
 If confirmation to accept the place is not received by the kindergarten by the notified date, the place will be offered to the next child on the kindergarten waiting list based on applications received prior to 31 July and access criteria.

-Where vacancies occur at a kindergarten, a place is offered to the first child on that kindergarten’s waiting list, based on the priority of access criteria after 31 July.
+After 31 July, where vacancies occur at a kindergarten, a place is offered to the first child on that kindergarten’s waiting list, based on the priority of access criteria.

 Children transferring from areas outside the City of Greater Shepparton after July 31 are considered under the same conditions as late enrolments.